hoc-ppu/lawchecker/README.md

 ## Usage
 Once installed there are five entry points.
 You can run these from the command line/terminal/powershell.
  - `an_report` creates an added names report.
-Type `an_report --help` in your terminal or comand prompt for help on how to use this.
+Type `an_report --help` in your terminal or command prompt for help on how to use this.
  - `compare_report` creates a report detailing the differences between two Amendment paper XML files.
-Type `compare_report --help` in your terminal or comand prompt for help on how to use this.
+Type `compare_report --help` for usage info.
  - `compare_bills` creates a report detailing the differences between two Bill files.
-Type `compare_bills --help` in your terminal or comand prompt for help on how to use this.
+Type `compare_bills --help`  for usage info.
  - `bill_numbering` creates a CSV file showing changes to clause (a.k.a. section) and schedule paragraphs numbers.
-Type `bill_numbering --help` in your terminal or comand prompt for help on how to use this.
+Type `bill_numbering --help`  for usage info.
- - `startgui` will start a graphical user interface with lets you create both of the above reports.
+ - `startgui` will start a graphical user interface which lets you create all of the above reports.

 ### Examples